 Robin, that was nice to give kudos to your mom for all that she taught you.
 I was fortunate to have a wonderful mother too, who taught me just about every domestic thing I know.
 Since I am a fellow Iowan, it was especially interesting to me......thanks for all the wonderful recipes you have posted.

 I, too, love to set a pretty table and use my prettiest dishes and linens for my family and friends.
-I have taught my daughters and sons that the plainest food (like cottage cheese, applesauce, mashed potatoes, etc.) will look appetizing if you put it in a pretty compote or bowl and add something like a cherry, mint sprig, celery leaf, chive sprigs, etc. It takes very little to dress up a bowl of food.
-A bowl of fruit with a candle on either side (lighted, of course) makes a nice center piece.
+I have taught my daughters and sons that the plainest food (like cottage cheese, applesauce, mashed potatoes, etc.) will look appetizing if you put it in a pretty compote or bowl and add something like a cherry, mint sprig, celery leaf, chive sprigs, etc.

 Thank you for sharing that tribute to your mother.
 I very much enjoyed reading it as I do enjoy your recipes.
 Your mother is obviously special but clearly she has a special daughter.